-MERS is a statutory public corporation that serves members across the state of Michigan.
-We are one of the largest, most established, and successful shared services stories in Michigan, providing administration, investment expertise, fiduciary responsibility, and oversight for benefit plans.
-Our approach to efficiently managing retirement and other post-employment plans allows local governments to focus on their core services, leaving day-to-day plan administration and long range management to us.
-Services we provide include: plan governance, on-staff auditor, legal counsel, actuarial services, financial management, fiduciary responsibility, information technology support, legislative advocacy, administration of benefits, and investments.
-The MERS Retirement Board (Board) serves as the fiduciary of the funds and has oversight responsibilities.
+MERS is a statutory public corporation that was created to serve members across the state of Michigan on a not-for-profit basis.
+We are one of the largest, most established and successful shared services stories in Michigan.
+Our approach to efficiently managing retirement and other post-employment benefit plans allows local governments to focus on their core services.
+Our comprehensive platform of services includes: plan governance, actuarial services, legal counsel, on-staff auditor, information technology support, administration of benefits, participant education and investment portfolio management.
+The MERS Retirement Board (Board) provides oversight and serves as the fiduciary of the funds.